Let’s talk about how to have a healthy mentality

 Poor sleep has lots of negative benefits.

 A good night’s sleep is very essential for maintaining brain health.
-It varies a little from person to person and shifts throughout the year as to how many hours are sufficient for you.
+It varies a little from person to person and shifts throughout the year as to how many hours are enough for you.

-Receiving the correct amount of sleep is associated with good personality qualities like optimism, increased self-esteem, and an improved capacity for problem-solving.
+Getting the right amount of sleep is associated with good personality qualities like optimism, increased self-esteem, and an improved capacity for problem-solving.

 31. Stay in the moment